jhchowdhury/Tempo/README.md

 # Tempo
-It's a smart scheduling app that includes to-do-list and calender along with
+It's a smart scheduling app that includes to-do-list and event calender along with some smart time management features which

+Features:

+Specification: